-Home healthcare services help others who are disabled, chronically ill or cognitively impaired.
 Associates spend the majority of their time alone with just one other person and any visitors that they may have.
-This, surprisingly, can put them at a high social risk, requiring lone worker protection.
 For example, home health care workers are often at risk of verbal or physical assault not from the patients themselves but from patient family members and caregivers as well as the general public they may come into contact with in transit to their patient’s home.
-A potential assailant may be acting under the assumption that a home health nurse is carrying prescription drugs with them on a job or may simply notice the worker has a definite routine and views them as an easy target for robbery or worse.
+A potential assailant may assume that a home health nurse is carrying prescription drugs with them or may simply notice the worker has a routine and views them as an easy target.

 One of the more well-known cases occurred in January of 2012 when five men kidnapped and sexually assaulted a 53-year-old home healthcare nurse as she was preparing to visit a patient.
 This heightened an already growing fear for safety among healthcare nurses everywhere, as it pointed out their greatest fear: that this type of crime could happen anywhere.
 Use of lone worker safety solutions can largely help to mitigate situations like this.

-Those in real estate often show properties alone, putting themselves in a compromising position and at a social risk.
+Those in real estate often show properties alone.
 In fact, the term “lone worker” was first coined in 1986 after the disappearance of a London, UK based real estate agent during work hours, Suzy Lamplugh.
 Suzy disappeared the day that she was called in for an appointment to show a potential client a property that was for sale.
 She was never found and was legally declared dead in 1993.
 It was her parents who brought the idea of lone worker safety into light by establishing the Suzy Lamplugh Trust to raise awareness about personal safety.
-Although spurred by a horrible tragedy, the Suzy Lamplugh Trust has allowed for the safety of many lone workers by suggesting precautions and preventative measures

 Many traffic and transit workers work during odd hours, resulting in less supervision and their facing more risk due to isolation than someone else who works the normal 9 to 5.
 In a tragic instance, a Scottsdale cab driver was attacked and later suffered fatal injuries after witnessing a fight between and a man and his girlfriend at 2:10 am.
-Because of the time of night, no one was around to witness the incident, to potentially help de-escalate the situation or to simply provide help to the driver after the attack.
 This raises the question- if anything were to happen during your employee’s late night or early morning shift, how long would it be before you or someone in the company became aware of it?

 As of April 2018, there were approximately 555 thousand Americans who work within the utilities sector